 Silk paper is capable of capturing the intense lustre and beauty of silk fibres but it is not considered a true sheet of laid paper.
 A shimmering sheet of the silk paper is created by simply laying down unspun fibres and ‘gluing’ them together.
 Various forms of adhesive mediums are used as the glue.

 The original concept was passed down by a felter and papermaker from Holland, Inge Evers, who originally incorporated silk paper into her felt.
 In 1995, when I first heard about the concept of silk paper, I immediately realised it could have a much broader application.
-I have since spent many years researching various adhesive mediums that would allow silk paper to be utlised in many other art forms.
-Now it is truly amazing to witness the limitless application that textile artists have found for silk paper – machine embroidery, three-dimensional sculpture, jewellery, wearable art, quilting, book coverings, collage, home furnishings, and mixed media to mention a few – limited only by the artist’s imagination!
+I have since spent many years researching various adhesive mediums that would allow silk paper to be utlised in many other art forms – there are both permanent and non-permanent options.
+Now it is truly amazing to witness the limitless application that textile artists have found for silk paper – feltmakers, machine embroidery, three-dimensional sculpture, jewellery, wearable art, quilting, book coverings, collage, home furnishings, and mixed media to mention a few – limited only by the artist’s imagination!

 Silk is spun by a caterpillar as a semi-liquid, continuous filament that hardens on contact with air.
 The smooth surface of the silk fibre reflects light, and this reflected light is seen as lustre.
 Silk is processed and sold in many forms.

 There are two major types of silk fibre depending on which species of caterpillar spins the silk.
 The Bombyx mori extrudes a pure white silk that is very fine and highly lustrous and is commonly known as mulberry silk.
 The Chinese Tussah silk worm spins a lovely, honey-coloured fibre which is slightly coarser and less lustrous, but also less expensive.